Abdulmuhaimin-Ali/Abdulmuhaimin-Ali/README.md

 Checkout some of my projects below, my favourites are my chess model trained using RL, code clarity, and fund-fraud-detction

-Beyond programming, I love going to the gym, video games, and anime
+Beyond programming, I love going to the gym, smash bros, and anime